 Recovering flexion and extension

-From the day after the surgery, a physiotherapist will likely help you move your knee a little, especially in flexion and extension.
+From the day after the knee replacement surgery, a physiotherapist will likely help you move your knee a little, especially in flexion and extension.
 They should also show you movements you can do on your own to maintain or even gain some amplitude.
 On average, knee flexion is:

 - 100° 2 weeks after surgery;